safaris since 1995

 Highlights of the Mountain Gorilla Safari

-Your first port of call is Kigali, one of the safest cities in Africa, and Rwanda’s cultural hub.
+- It’s just a short and easy 2 hour drive from the capital, Kigali to the Virunga Volcanoes National Park.
+Kigali, one of the safest cities in Africa, and Rwanda’s cultural hub.
 This vibrant city is packed with bustling markets, excellent restaurants and has an atmospheric Muslim quarter.
-It’s worth spending a day or two here if time permits.
+So we recommend spending a day or two here if time permits

-Then head up into the Virunga Volcanoes National Park and check in to your lodge for the next two nights.
+- then head up into the Virunga Volcanoes National Park and check in to your lodge.
 The Five Volcanoes Boutique Hotel is the perfect base for exploring Volcanoes National Park, and for relaxing before and after your amazing gorilla trekking experience.
 The lodge has just 11 rooms, a family suite and VIP cottage along with a restaurant, pool and beautiful gardens.

-- Includes one mountain gorilla tracking permit (currently $1500), park fees and professional trackers.
+- mountain gorilla experience – includes one mountain gorilla tracking permit (currently $1500), park fees and professional trackers.

 Best time to see gorillas in Rwanda

-You can trek for gorillas year round, but some seasons are drier than others – so, theoretically the easiest trekking time if you have the choice:
+You can track gorillas year round, but it’s worth bearing in mind that some seasons are drier than others

 - June to mid-September is the long dry season